Panamera-Turbo/Paper2025/README.md

 ## 3. Evaluating GraphCogent <a href='#all_catelogue'>[Back to Top]</a>

 **Notice:** Due to the fact that we use 8*4090 GPUs running in parallel during the inference process, our execution script is not suitable for most users.
 Therefore, we recommend assigning specific tasks to specific GPUs and running each specific task separately.
+To simplify execution, we have designed a stage-by-stage pipeline that processes all input data per stage before moving to the next, minimizing GPU memory usage and allowing flexible resumption from any intermediate step.

 ### **GraphCogent: Unified Execution Framework**
 **Repository Structure**:
 ```
-GraphCogent/
+Evaluation/
 ├── run.py                  # Unified execution script
-├── eval.py              # Unified evaluation script
+├── eval.py                 # Count Results
-├── configs/             # Configuration files
+├── config.json             # Configuration json
+├── modules/                # Reasoning Components
+│   ├── __init__.py         # Package initialization
-│   ├── graph4real.yaml  # Dataset/task parameters
+│   ├── graph_extractor.py  # Graph extraction module
-│   └── llama3.1-8b.yaml # Model settings
+│   ├── task_discriminator.py  # Task classification module
-└── outputs/             # Results directory
+│   └── task_reasoner.py    # Core reasoning module
 ```

 ---